Ammons haunting case: Skeptical analysis

 Physician Geoffrey Onyeukwu had been skeptical of the entire incident and failed to witness any paranormal incidents.
 In his medical notes he wrote, "delusions of ghost in home" and "hallucinations".
-Ammons' children had a history of "irregular school attendance" with a complaint filed against Ammons in 2009.
+Ammons' children had a history of "irregular school attendance", with a complaint filed against Ammons in 2009.
 In 2012, she blamed her children's continued irregular attendance on the purported demonic activities.

 According to skeptical investigator Joe Nickell, police chief Charles Austin was "an admitted believer in the supernatural, including ghosts".
 Nickell reported that the photo published by the Indianapolis Star and captioned "Photo by Hammond Police" was, according to the Hammond police chief, not an official photo and was not taken by Hammond police authorities.
-Nickell also interviewed a number of witnesses and concluded that there were a number of non-supernatural explanations for the claimed supernatural events.
+Nickell also interviewed a number of witnesses and concluded that the supposed supernatural events were either misreported, embellished or exaggerated, or had non-supernatural explanations: The supposed levitation was in fact described by the mother that something "raised her [daughter] up off the bed, snatched her off the bed", implying that the girl simply threw herself upwards, while the "walking up the wall backwards" incident failed to mention that the boy's grandmother was in fact holding his hand throughout, which allowed the boy to push himself against the wall and walk up it.

 Landlord Charles Reed stated he had never experienced any supernatural events at the house.
 His prior tenants also claimed to never have such experiences.
 At the time, Ammons was behind on lease and used the claimed paranormal activities to avoid payments.
 The tenant who moved in after Ammons had not noticed any paranormal events, either.
 Reed believed the events were a hoax.

 The children were interviewed by psychologists, and several professionals concluded "the children were acting deceptively and in accordance with their mother's beliefs".
 Tracy Wright, a psychologist, noted that the youngest son "acted possessed" whenever he was challenged or was asked "questions that he did not wish to answer".